d3v1an7/macos-fresh/README.md

 ```
 > Hold on... isn't piping random scripts to shell a [really bad idea](http://www.seancassidy.me/dont-pipe-to-your-shell.html)?

 Correct!
-But it is also pretty convenient :) I would recommend having a general understanding of what the script does prior to installing.
+But it is also pretty convenient, so... :see_no_evil:
+I would recommend having a general understanding of what the script does prior to installing.

 ## Usage
 ```